 Queensland winemaker named 2019 Young Gun of Wine Awards finalist

-La Petite Mort is known for its small-batch, experimental wines produced with minimal winemaking intervention and bottled without filtering or fining.
-As part of the Bent Road Wine family in Ballandean on the western reaches of the Great Dividing Range, the boutique wine label enjoys full creative licence, which encourages innovation in its winemaking.
-Oenophiles are welcome to join the People’s Choice events held in Sydney on Thursday May 30 and Melbourne on Saturday June 1, while the final 2019 Young Gun of Wine Awards announcement will be an invitation-only affair in Adelaide on Monday June 3.
-Browse La Petite Mort’s online store, check out the Final 12 and Top 50 lists for the 2019 Young Gun of Wine Awards, and secure your ticket to the Sydney or Melbourne People’s Choice events online.
+La Petite Mort is known for its small batch, experimental wines produced with minimal wine-making intervention and bottled without filtering or fining to allow the raw essence of experimentation to shine through.
+As part of the Bent Road Wine family in Ballandean on the western reaches of the Great Dividing Range, the boutique wine producer enjoys full creative licence, which encourages innovation in its winemaking.
+Oenophiles are welcome to join the People’s Choice events held in Sydney on Thursday May 30 and Melbourne on Saturday June 1, while the final 2019 Young Gun of Wine awards announcement will be an invitation-only affair in Adelaide on Monday June 3.
+Browse La Petite Mort’s online store, check out the Final 12 and Top 50lists for the 2019 Young Gun of Wine, and secure your ticket to the Sydney or Melbourne People’s Choice events online.

 The Stumble Guide is our comprehensive Gold Coast dining guide with more than 870 places to eat, drink, shop and play.